Zeyad-Azima/Vicidial-stored-XSS/README.md

 # Vicidial-stored-XSS
-Vicidial is vulnerable to stored cross-site-scripting through the new script tab
+Vicidial is vulnerable to stored cross-site-scripting through the script tab inputs

 # Reproduce
 - go to the vicidial and login